Models / PHYGROW: Grazing and Range Land Assessment

 - The system provides continuous means for forest and grassland managers to assess vegetation and weather to support decisions related to prescribed burning and/or the risk of wildfire.

-- The objective of the vegetation and fire monitoring system is to inventory, monitor, evaluate, and integrate land condition trends and capabilities with military training requirements to enhance, improve, repair, and sustain training-land management.
+- The objective of the vegetation and fire monitoring system is to inventory, monitor, evaluate, and integrate land condition trends and capabilities with US Forest Service requirements to enhance, improve, repair, and sustain public land management.

 - The system offers the means to monitor and assess the performance of free-grazing animals, the forage conditions in response to site-specific weather, and the potential least-cost feeding or de-stocking decisions relative to market and weather risk.